MaximeCarriere/Coronavirus/README.md

 ## The model

-This model is an adapation of the SIR model [1].
+This model is an modified version of the SIR model [1].
 This epidemiologic model is well used for the spread of virus such as influenza, Ebola and now Covid-19.

 The model predict over time: